cdincer/VideoViewCard/README.md

 # VideoViewCard
-Making my own custom card.It has a looping background video and a music playing(thats looping too)
+Making my own custom card for android.It has a looping background video and a music playing(thats looping too)